gwmanthorp/rigid_body_physics_engine/README.md

 - Collision Detection & Response: Implements circle-to-circle collision detection and a realistic elastic collision response using a coefficient of restitution to handle bounces.
 - Boundary Constraints: Objects realistically bounce off the window's edges with configurable damping and friction.
 - Built with Rust: Leverages the performance and safety of the Rust programming language. 🦀
-- ggez for Rendering: Utilizes the ggez 2D game framework for drawing objects, handling the game loop, and processing user input.
+- Macroquad for Rendering: Utilizes the macroquad 2D game framework for drawing objects, handling the game loop, and processing user input.

 # 🚀 How to Run